BloemGamer/leaf-lang/README.md

 A C-based language with modern features and a platform to learn compiler design.

 > [!WARNING]
-> It is still under construction and cannot be used yet
+> It is still under construction and cannot be used yet.

 ## Why S-lang?
-* **Compatibility:** The language is designed to be very compatible with C code.
+* **Compatibility:** The language is designed to be compatible with C.
 * **Clearer syntax:** The language tries to change some of the syntax to make the language more readable.
-* **Extra features:** More features to make development easier
+* **Extra features:** More features to make development easier.

 ## Code previeuw